j i m v a l l a n c e . c o m > p r o j e c t s > b e r n a r d p u r d i e

 This is highly unlikely.
 Not only was Brian Epstein musically illiterate and technically unqualified to oversee a recording session, The Beatles were outspoken, even rude, in discouraging Epstein from meddling in their music.

-One episode in particular illustrates just how true this was.
-The incident is recounted by George Martin in his book "All You Need Is Ears", with a near-identical version of events in Brian Epstein's autobiography, "A Cellarful of Noise".
+The incident is recounted by The Beatles' producer George Martin in his book "All You Need Is Ears" (a near-identical version of the story appears in Brian Epstein's autobiography, "A Cellarful of Noise").

 Epstein wrote: "I remember once attending a recording session at EMI Studios in St. John's Wood.
 The Beatles were on the studio floor and I was with their recording manager, George Martin, in the control room.
 The intercom was on and I remarked that there was some sort of flaw in Paul's voice in the number 'Till There Was You'.
 John heard it and bellowed back, 'We'll make the records.
 You just go on counting your percentages'.
 And he meant it."